golemhq/golem/docs/source/using-pages.md

 ##### Using pages inside tests

-Having these 2 pages defined, we can use them in our test, and refactor it as follows:
+Having these two pages defined, we can use them in our test, and refactor it as follows:

 **validate_article_title.py**
 ```python